|

 can be pared back for a G1-Four, which was my earlier processor.
 The

-G3xn allows 6-7 pedal modules in a patch and the G1 allows five, so
+G3Xn allows 6-7 pedal modules in a patch and the G1-Four allows

-one or two might need sacrificing in a G1-Four.
-You can also use
+five, so one or two might need sacrificing in the former.
+You can

 legal, but you can sort-of copyright published tab books.
 All of